narayan-sahu/opencrowd/README.md

-Opencrowd : Crowdfunding Platform Powered by Ethereum Blockchain
+# Opencrowd : Crowdfunding Platform Powered by Ethereum Blockchain

-The Platform is live on Goerli Test Network and available to use at : [opencrowd.vercel.app](https://opencrowd.vercel.app/)
+Opencrowd is a crowdfunding platform that utilizes the Ethereum blockchain for enhanced security, transparency, and global contribution.
+The platform is currently live on the Goerli Test Network and can be accessed at - [opencrowd.vercel.app](https://opencrowd.vercel.app/).

 ## Problem Statement and Necessity

-Crowdfunding is one of the most popular ways to raise funds for any project, cause or for helping any individual in need.
-With the onset of Covid we have seen a rise in Crowdfunding activities across the globe which includes small campaigns to help people get oxygen and medical help to large funds such as PM Cares.
+Crowdfunding has become an increasingly popular way to raise funds for various projects, causes, and individuals in need.
+However, the current crowdfunding platforms have their limitations, which we aimed to address through Opencrowd.

-The major problems with the Current Crowdfunding Platforms that we wanted to solve were :
+The major problems we wanted to solve include:

+### Security

-- Security : As the funds become larger, they need to be heavily secure, although stringent measures such as symmetric encryption are in place to make e-payment safe and secure,it is still vulnerable to hacking.
-Blockchain — which has never been compromised yet — can provide that level of security.
+As the funds raised on crowdfunding platforms become larger, they need to be heavily secured.
+While stringent measures such as symmetric encryption are in place to make e-payment safe and secure, they are still vulnerable to hacking.
+By utilizing the blockchain, which has never been compromised yet, we can provide a higher level of security.

-- Transparency and Anti-Fraud : We have seen, and continue to see a lot of crowdfunding scams happening around.
-There is no way to see where the funds are being used.
-We wanted to make the entire flow of funds transparent at every stage, so that there is no possibility of the money being misused.
+### Transparency and Anti-Fraud

+Crowdfunding scams are not uncommon, and it is often difficult to track where the funds are being used.
+Opencrowd aims to make the entire flow of funds transparent at every stage, ensuring that there is no possibility of the money being misused.

+### Global Contribution

-- Global contribution : With some of the platforms being country specific, it becomes hard for people from other countries to contribute to various campaigns.
-Using blockchain anyone in the world can contribute to the campaign.
-Transactions are quick and convenient.
+Some crowdfunding platforms are country-specific, which makes it challenging for people from other countries to contribute to various campaigns.
+Using blockchain, anyone in the world can contribute to the campaign, and transactions are quick and convenient.

-We were highly inspired by the CryptoRelief initiative ([www.cryptorelief.in](https://www.cryptorelief.in)) which raised ~1 billion dollars for Covid Relief in India from the entire global community, in a highly transparent manner.
+We were inspired by the CryptoRelief initiative, which raised approximately $1 billion for COVID relief in India from the entire global community in a highly transparent manner.

 ## Tech Stack

+Opencrowd is built using the following tech stack:

 -   Next JS
 -   Chakra UI
 -   Solidity
 -   Web3.js
 -   Infura

+## Usage

+To use Opencrowd, simply visit the website at opencrowd.vercel.app.
+You can browse through various campaigns and contribute to them using your Ethereum wallet.

+Note: Opencrowd is currently live on the Goerli Test Network and not on the main Ethereum network.
+The tokens used on the platform are for testing purposes only and have no real-world value.

+## Contributions

+We welcome contributions from the community to enhance Opencrowd's features and functionality.
+Please feel free to submit pull requests or issues on the Github repository.